greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 >There is change but is change from figure to 'fig.' to suit journal style actually helpful/valuable?
 In my opinion it is not!

-**As mentioned earlier, we recognize the limitation of our design choice.
-We mention using accepted author manuscripts as an alternative approach for future analyses.**
+**We recognize the limitation of our design choice and have mentioned using accepted author manuscripts as an alternative for future analyses.**

 > 14.) https://hypothes.is/a/-ixA_NLqEeuv6YviR-lI0A
 >